A Basic Strength Training Program

 After the first 3-6 months of training, once you have learned how to train hard with a single set per exercise, you will make better progress with a customized program that tailors training volume and frequency to your unique muscle fiber type distribution and recovery ability.

-If you want to get the most you can from high intensity strength training consider enrolling in my very affordable ($50/month) online coaching program which I deliver through the TrueCoach app.
+If you want to get the most you can from high intensity strength training consider my online coaching program.
 Learn more about the program here

 Recent Articles